finbourne/lusid-python-tools/README.md

 ## CLI Usage

-You will need to create a secrets file.
+You will need to create a secrets file and supply its location using the `secrets-file` parameter (or alternatively lusidtools will pick up a file called `secrets.json` in the current directory).
 The steps to do this are covered in [Getting started with the LUSID API and SDKs](https://support.finbourne.com/getting-started-with-apis-sdks).

-Makes sure that the Python `bin` folder is on your search path before trying the following examples.
+Make sure that the Python `bin` folder is on your search path before trying the following examples.

 To see a full list of the available commands, run the following:

 ```sh
 lusidtools --help
 ```

+### Examples

 #### List configured instrument identifier types